pinki9698/mern-online-market/README.md

 # MERN Stack - Ecommerse Website

-> Blog website built with the MERN stack with React Context API for state management, pure CSS for style
+> Ecommerse website built with the MERN stack with React Context API for state management, pure CSS for style

 ## Author: Pinki Kumari